Richard Morgan - Parish Councillor and Chair

 I moved into the village in the summer of 2015 along with my wife and daughter.
 Having lived in the Midlands but with my job, as an IT Director, centering around Newbury, Reading and London for many years, we finally decided to make the move down south.
 The key things that attracted us to Sherborne St John were it's location but also the fact that it is a really friendly village with a thriving community, it's own identity and excellent facilities.
 Saying that, it was having a pub 100 yds from the house that ultimately swung my decision!

 Not wanting just to live here but to be part of that community and to help maintain it, when I saw the article in The Villager towards the end of 2015, that the Parish Council was looking for a new councillor, I jumped at the chance.
-Even though I am new, I was accepted and was co-opted until the elections in May 2016, where I was elected for a full term.
+Even though I was new, I was accepted and was co-opted until the elections in May 2016, where I was elected for a full term.
 This is my opportunity to get involved, keep learning more about the village and give something back.

 I am committed to keeping the special quality of life we all enjoy in Sherborne St John.